 For each key staff member: a resume describing the individual’s background and experience, as well as the individual’s ability and experience in conducting the proposed activities.
 At the minimum, the project manager, supervising actuary and other assigned actuaries must be identified along with their roles as proposed in performing the work required in this RFP.
 An organization chart should be included as the first page of this proposal section.

-Names, addresses, and telephone numbers of a minimum of fivethree (5 3) clients for whom the Proposer has conducted similar services.
+Names, addresses, and telephone numbers of a minimum of five (5 3) clients for whom the Proposer has conducted similar services.
 The scope or work, dates, supervising actuaries and contract dollar amount should be included for each client reference.
 Provide a sample of at least three (3) OPEB GASB 43/45 Reports completed out of the aforementioned five (5) clients.
 The Judicial Council will check references listed by the Proposer.

 Proposed method to complete the work.